Fuzzing Deep Learning Compilers with HirGen: Approach

-It's intuitive that high-level optimization is only related to performance boost such as calculation acceleration and memory cost saving, but can not change results.
-In addition to involving high-level optimization, we also design a mutation strategy named function rewrite to generate mutated high-level IRs who has the same output as the original high-level IR given the same input.
-Specifically, this mutation strategy can rewrite function expressions in high-level IR in the following ways: 1) call a function $f$ and return the call in another function $g$, then substitute all calls to $f$ with calls to $g$; 2) wrap a function $f$ with an empty function $g$ which returns $f$ and also change all calls to $f$ to calls to the call to $g$.
-3) turn a global function $f$ into the local closure of another newly created global function $g$. $g$ has the same parameters as $f$ and its returned value is a call to $f$ with these parameters.
-After this tuning, this mutation also substitute all calls to $f$ with calls to $g$.
-The mutated high-level IR only differs from original high-level IR in the function call chain.
-Therefore, it's sound to expect the same calculation results among these three high-level IRs given the same input.
-In addition to different calculation results, if original high-level IR passes compilation and runtime but the optimized one or mutated one fails in one of these two processes, we also count it as result inconsistency.
+Intuitively, high-level optimization only relates to performance boosts such as calculation acceleration and memory cost saving, but can not change results.
+In addition to involving high-level optimization, we also design a mutation strategy named function rewrite to generate the mutated high-level IRs that have the same output as the original high-level IR given the same input.
+This mutation strategy is inspired by Relay's support for functional programming features.
+By function rewriting, we can better utilize Relay's expressions and better test TVM with richer high-level IRs.
+Specifically, this mutation strategy can rewrite function expressions in the high-level IR in the following ways. \begin{itemize}[leftmargin=10pt, topsep=0pt] \item Turn a global function $f$ into the local closure of another newly created global function $g$. $g$ has the same parameters as $f$ and its returned value is a call to $f$ with these parameters.
+After tuning, this mutation also substitutes all calls to $f$ with calls to $g$. \item Wrap a function $f$ with an empty function $g$ which returns $f$ and also change all calls to $f$ to calls to the call to $g$. \item Call a function $f$ and return the call in another function $g$, then substitute all calls to $f$ with calls to $g$. \end{itemize}

+The mutated high-level IR only differs from the original high-level IR in the function call chain.
+Therefore, it is expected that the three high-level IRs produce the same calculation results given the same input.
+This metamorphic relation inspires us to form this oracle.
+In addition to different calculation results, if the original high-level IR passes compilation and runtime but the optimized or mutated one fails in one of these two processes, we also count it as the result inconsistency.

-\subsubsection{\bm{$Oracle_3$}: \textit{Result Inconsistency across hardware devices}}
+\subsubsection{\textbf{$Oracle_3$}: \textit{Result Inconsistency across Hardware Devices}}